 - CPH 600 - Health Services and Systems Organization: An introduction to the health care delivery system in the United States, including its composition, functioning, the interrelationships of organizations and professional groups within the system in various settings, health care terminology, and major problems and issues in the delivery of health services.

 - ACC 628 - Financial/Managerial Accounting OR CPH 655 - Management Accounting: ACC 628 - A study of the application of accounting information and services in the recognition or solution of management problems in business.
-Prereq: ACC 201, or ACC 221 and 222 or its equivalent, and MA 123 or its equivalent.
+Prereqs: ACC 201, or ACC 221 and 222 or its equivalent, and MA 123 or its equivalent.
 CPH 655 - This course introduces the use of management accounting techniques for decision making in healthcare organizations.
 Lectures, problems and cases will be used to focus on various types of healthcare organizations.

 - ECO 610 - Managerial Economics OR CPH 658 - Health Economics: ECO 610 - Analysis of applications of economic theory to management decision making.
 Such problems as demand and cost determination, pricing, and capital budgeting are treated.
-Prereq: MA 123 or its equivalent.
+Prereqs: MA 123 or its equivalent.
 CPH 658 - Health policies and market forces impact the U.S. health care system in terms of access, cost, and quality.
 This course provides the perspective that economic reasoning is a valuable critical thinking approach to social science inquiry and demonstrates how this perspective helps students understand health care policy and market issues.

 - FIN 600 - Corporate Financial Policy OR CPH 652 - Health Finance: FIN 600 - A study of financial management from the viewpoint of the corporate financial officer.
 Areas studied include capital budgeting, capital structure, financing decisions, working capital management, dividend policy, and mergers and acquisitions.
-Prereq: ECO 610 and ACC 628.
+Prereqs: ECO 610 and ACC 628.
 CPH 652 - This course provides students an understanding of key principles of financial management as they are applied in healthcare organizations.
 Knowledge of key elements of strategic financial planning and their application in developing organizational plans and programs will be enhanced through the case study method.

 - Students who are interested in earning an MBA as well as the Graduate Certificate are strongly encouraged to begin the Professional MBA (For Leaders in Healthcare) program as soon as possible